Overview

 Some options we can recommend are:

-Mövenpick hotel where the conference will take place
+Mövenpick hotel where the conference will take place - room availability is now limited here and prices trending high (4 star hotel)

-Room Mate Aitana hotel - 2.5km away from the conference venue
+Room Mate Aitana hotel - 2.5km away from the conference venue - room availability is now limited here and prices trending high (4 star hotel)

-Social Hub Amsterdam City - short tram or metro ride, several room types available at different price levels
+Social Hub Amsterdam City - short tram or metro ride, several room types available at different price levels - room availability is now limited here

-IBIS Amsterdam Centre - directly next to the central train station, walking distance to venue and other Ibis hotels in Amsterdam that often have a better value for travelers (Ibis or ‘Ibis Styles’ brands are standard)
+Note: other Ibis hotels in Amsterdam that often have a better value for travelers (Ibis or ‘Ibis Styles’ brands are standard)

-Library Hotel Amsterdam - close to the central train station, walking distance to venue
+Library Hotel Amsterdam - close to the central train station, walking distance to venue - budget choice, still good availability for small rooms as of 4 September

-XO Hotels Park West - accessible by train and foot
+XO Hotels Park West - accessible by train and foot - budget choice, still some availability as of 4 September

 -